priya-singh2411/Python-Basic-code/README.md

 # Python-Basic-code
-## This repository conatins Python Basics code:
+## This repository conatins Python Basics code for beginners:
 ## File Name:
 - Find whether a number given is prime or not and find the all the prime numbers within a range: prime_no.py
 - Find Fibonacci series : fibonacci_series.py